mullman1/hpc_testing/Sorting/README.md

 date:   October 2021
 ...

-# Exercise Tw0 : Sorting
+# Exercise Two : Sorting

 The goal of this exercise is to investigate ways to do sorting in parallel, using multiple hosts and message passing (!).